abdulmanafpv/Fake-News-Predict-App/README.md

 # About

-This is a American News data set, and we Create a API to predict the Fake News.
+This is a American News data set, and I Create a API to predict the Fake News.

 # Objective:
 Create a App  to predict the Fake News